Can you capture the essence of your research through a single image?

-Copyright courtesy of: Dinish Nadaraja, PhD student, School of Animal Rural and Environmental Sciences, 2019.
+Copyright courtesy of: Dinish Nadaraja, Postgraduate Researcher, School of Animal Rural and Environmental Sciences, 2019.

 This is Jack, offering me an ice cream.
 It’s his favourite game and all he needs is a dead leaf!
 Sometimes, when I ask for a particular flavour, Jack says: “I don’t have that”.
 He will repeat this, until I guess what flavour he has in mind.

 Even though I really want raspberry ripple, if that’s not the answer he wants to hear, I have to guess again.
 It’s like I have to read his mind!
 Jack gets to makes the rules and he always wins.

 I never let my students get the better of me either, though like Jack I feel frustrated when they don’t give me the answers I want.
 I feel trapped by learning outcomes and module specifications.
 Yet my research shows that if I just let my students take control, they will learn more and we will all be happier.

 Copyright courtesy of: Pamela Henderson, Senior Lecturer, Nottingham Law School, 2019.

 Ross Smith - Framing the Penal Colony - Representations of French Guiana in Comic Art

 I took this photo at Île Saint-Joseph, a former site of the French penal colony in French Guiana.

 My research is looking at sites in the penal colony and how we remember them in contemporary graphic novels and other mediums.
 This image is taken of a cemetery, a site of memory in many comics.